A Quick Way to Name Ranges and use Named Ranges in Formulas

 In this 6 minute video I show you how to quickly name cell ranges with a powerful keyboard shortcut, and also show you how to use three math functions – SUMIF(), COUNTIF() and AVERAGEIF().
 These are good building blocks that you’ll use in spreadsheet calculations and building spreadsheet models – I covered their friends SUM(), COUNT() and AVERAGEIF() in an earlier post that you can read by clicking here.

-If you have any trouble watching the HD Youtube video embedded above, you can view the standard Youtube video by clicking here.
+If you have any trouble watching the Youtube video embedded above, you can view the video on YouTube by clicking here.

 0:58 – Named range tricks (Ctrl + F3 to bring up name manager, Ctrl + Shift + F3 to create named range from selection)